 - What the financials look like

 Describe your company in this section.
-Talk about its current format and history, including a few milestones you might have already achieved.
-Then add a section that briefly lays out the services you provide.
 For example, do you broker local shipping?
 National?
 International?
 Help the reader understand exactly what you do.

 3. Industry analysis